rxhanson/Rectangle/TerminalCommands.md

 * bottomLeftThird
 * bottomRightThird

+(these correspond to two-thirds, and when repeated will cycle through each of the calculations)

-For example, the command for setting the top left third shortcut to `ctrl opt shift 1` would be:
+For example, the command for setting the top left two-thirds shortcut to `ctrl opt shift 1` would be:

 ```bash
 defaults write com.knollsoft.Rectangle topLeftThird -dict-add keyCode -float 18 modifierFlags -float 917504